 What is Internet.nl?

-Internet.nl helps you as a user to check whether your internet is up to date.
-Do your internet connection, e-mail and website use modern internet standards?
+Internet.nl helps you to check whether your internet is up to date.
+Do your website, email and internet connection use modern and reliable Internet Standards?
 And if they don’t, what can you do about it?

 Who is behind Internet.nl?